St. John's Shrewsbury Anglican Church

-The St. John's Shrewsbury Anglican Church is a former church located in the former township of Shrewsbury, part of present-day Gore, Quebec, Canada.
+The St. John's Shrewsbury Anglican Church is a former Anglican church located in the former township of Shrewsbury, part of present-day Gore, Quebec, Canada.
 It has become known informally as the "Shrewsbury ghost church".

 Founding

 The church had different cited building dates, all in the 1850s, with the earliest construction date by Irish and Scottish pioneers listed as 1851.
 There is an adjacent cemetery; the earliest known burial, according to tombstones, was 1868, although earlier possible burials are unconfirmed, since some stones are missing.
 The most recent burial was 2005.

 Vandalism

 Reports indicate that the church was the target of serious vandalism for forty years.
 Repeated attacks began in the early 1970s, at a time when it was still being used regularly for services.
 The Vankleek Hill Review reports: "Over the past few decades the little church survived destruction, defecation, robbery and vandalism.
 The bells were stolen from the bell-tower on three separate occasions during the past three decades alone.
 The interior and exterior of the building were attacked with axes, hammers and spray paint and many of the tombstones were toppled and defaced."